DIY Hydroponic PVC Pipe System

 H. Small holes should be punched into the 1/2-inch header line for the feeder tubing (i.e. 1/8, 3/16, 1/4-inch tubing) to be connected.

 J. The feeder lines are connected to the fittings.
-The appropriate sized tubing should be connected to the fittings in the header line.
-For example, 3/16-inch tubing should be connected to a 3/16-inch fitting.
-The tubing should be cut to a length that will reach the larger hole (for the pots) with slack.
+The appropriate sized tubing should be connected to the fittings in the header line on one side, and connected to a stake in the pot.
+In addition, 3/16-inch tubing should be connected to a 3/16-inch fitting, while 1/4-inch fittings would use 1/4-inch lines.
+The tubing should be cut to a length that will reach the larger hole (for the pots) or stake with slack.
 (Figure 4.88)

 K. The outside of the thru-hull fitting in the 4-inch elbow can be connected to 3/4-inch hose that leads back to the reservoir.